ray-project/ray/doc/source/rllib/rllib-connector.rst

 .. image:: images/connector-diagram.svg
     :align: center

-Connectors transform data at two places.
-We name the ones transforming observation and action data ``agent connectors`` and ``action connectors`` respectively.
+We have two types of connectors.
+The first is the ``agent connector``, which is used to transofrm observed data from environments to the policy.
+The second is the ``action connector``, which is used to transform the action data from the policy to actions.

-``Agent connectors`` handle the job of transforming environment observation data into a format that is understood by the policy (e.g., flattening arbitrary observation space into a flat tensor).
+``Agent connectors`` handle the job of transforming environment observation data into a format that is understood by the policy (e.g., flattening complex nested observations into a flat tensor).
 The high level APIs are:

 .. code-block:: python